guigrpa/docx-templates/README.md

 import { createReport } from 'https://unpkg.com/docx-templates/lib/browser.js';
 ```

-this is good for testing or prototyping but you should keep in mind that the `browser.js` is `es2017` code wich is supported by only 95% of users.
+this is good for testing or prototyping but you should keep in mind that the `browser.js` is `es2017` code which is supported by only 95% of users.
 If you have to support IE or old browser versions, you are better off compiling it to your target.
 Also see the support table for `es2017` [here](https://caniuse.com/sr_es8).

 ## Browser template compatibility caveat
 Note that the JavaScript code in your .docx template will be run as-is by the browser.
 Transpilers like Babel can't see this code, and won't be able to polyfill it.
 This means that the JS code in your template needs to be compatible with the browsers you are targeting.
 In other words: don't use fancy modern syntax and functions in your template if you want older browsers, like IE11, to be able to render it.